MOHDSHEES/leathexa1/README.md

-# E-Commerce Website
+# Warehouse Management System

-Welcome to the E-Commerce Website project!
-This is a fully functional e-commerce web application built using modern technologies such as Next.js, Tailwind CSS, Cloudinary, and more.
+Welcome to the Warehouse Management System!
+This project is a web application designed to efficiently manage warehouse operations, built using cutting-edge technologies such as Next.js, MongoDB, Cloudinary, and more.

 ## Table of Contents